myleskeller/TestGrader/README.md

 In testing, our program was able to correctly crop, transform, and orient images of an exam and its corresponding answer key, detect the answer bubbles on the exam in 90.67% of user submissions, and correctly interpret the selected answer with 94.1% accuracy

-The .ipynb file was way too big up transfer here from Google Colaboratory, so here's the link: https://colab.research.google.com/drive/1C_xag0p4MkLfrPOihxTeESGrS2IhYgsa?usp=sharing
+The .ipynb file was way too big to transfer here from Google Colaboratory, so here's the link: https://colab.research.google.com/drive/1C_xag0p4MkLfrPOihxTeESGrS2IhYgsa?usp=sharing